BackSpaceTech/lightning-eam/README.md

 - Open source and free for both commercial and private use
 - Modern database design for big data analytics and speed.
 - Ease of customization and integration with other systems.
-- Accessible from any operating and system and device.
+- Accessible from any operating system and device.

 > **Core Technologies behind Lightning EAM:**